U.S. Coast Guard moves forward on new icebreakers

 The United States has only two operational icebreakers, plus another heavy icebreaker that is not in commission.
 Russia has 42 icebreakers with another 12 ships planned or under construction, and China has two, Zukunft said.

-The Coast Guard has warned that as the Arctic opens to tourism and oil drilling, the United States risks not having enough capacity to carry out search and rescue and oil spill response missions.
+The Coast Guard and Navy have warned that as the Arctic opens to tourism and oil drilling, the United States risks not having enough capacity to carry out search and rescue and oil spill response missions.

 Zukunft said a recent study concluded that the Coast Guard needed three heavy and three medium-sized icebreakers, but the current floor was at least two heavy icebreakers so one vessel could free the other if it became trapped in ice.
 It would also be too costly to buy and build just one icebreaker, he said.